overview/overview-server/znmeb-release/Windows.md

 As we'll see shortly, the port mapping is still there too.

 ## Restarting the server

+Go back to the Boot2Docker console and type `docker start -ai overview-container.
+When the console stabilizes, browse to port 9000 on the host-only network IP address and you'll see the Overview Server.

 ## Saving a session as a new image